sribarrow/lunch-and-learn-rust/docs/jargon.md

     }
 ```
 #### Ownership
 At a given time there can only be one owner.
-A variable owns value until it is in scope {}.
 Once out of scope the memory is freed and the value dropped.
 This is how Rust manages memory without a garbage collector.

 #### Stack
 For all primitive datatypes, memory is allocated in stack.
 For variable to be stored in a stack, the compiler should know the size of the variable.
 Stack operates on Last In First Out (LIFO) and is very fast.